eadorin/module-settings-sorter/readme.md

 ## Usage
 The list is sorted automatically

-## Credit
+## Acknowledgements
-The original idea for this module was proposed by `@Talwin Greenwood` on the FVTT discord.
+@sdenec's fantastic[https://github.com/sdenec/tidy-ui_game-settings](Tidy-UI) also offers this functionality.
+This module was written before I knew about that module and also works with all Systems, not just D&D 5e.

 ## License
 This Foundry VTT module, writen by Eadorin, is licensed under a [Commons Clause License](https://commonsclause.com/).